kedro-org/kedro/docs/source/12_faq/02_architecture_overview.md

 #### `load_context()`

-A python function that locates Kedro project based on `.kedro.yml` or `pyproject.toml` (if `.kedro.yml` doesn't exist) and instantiates the project context.
+A Python function that locates Kedro project based on `pyproject.toml` and instantiates the project context.

 #### `KedroContext`